Free and Low-Cost Marriage Counseling for Veterans

-- Local chapters of the United Way often provide information and referrals to free and low-cost community resources for veterans, and sometimes offer their own programs.
+- The United Way has local chapters that provide information and referrals to free and low-cost local resources, including resources for veterans.
+They sometimes offer their own programs as well.

-Active-duty service members and veterans who served after September 11, 2001, you and your loved ones can access free or low-cost marriage counseling through the following organizations:
+If you’re an active-duty service member or veteran who served after September 11, 2001, you and your loved ones can access free or low-cost marriage counseling through the following organizations:

 - The Camaraderie Foundation provides scholarships for free counseling to post-9/11 military veterans, active-duty service members, and their families.
-To access this program, people need to complete a free scholarship application form on the foundation’s website.
+To access this program, you need to complete a free scholarship application form.

-Whether you need inpatient or outpatient treatment, crisis lines will help link you with the right level of care.
+Whether you need inpatient or outpatient treatment, crisis lines will help you get the right level of care.
 The people who answer can provide compassionate, confidential support that respects your unique circumstances as a veteran.

 Additional Resources for Veterans

 Some VA facilities and non-military organizations have unique clinics or programs for veterans.
-Local organizations that provide free or low-cost marriage counseling for veterans and their families include:
+Some of them offer marriage and family counseling as well as individual counseling and other services.

-If you are an active-duty service member, veteran, or family member, you don’t have to face life’s challenges alone.
+If you’re an active-duty military service member, a veteran, or a military family member, you don’t have to face life’s challenges alone.
 Getting the right help can change your life, and help is more accessible than you think.
-With the right support, you can get through life’s challenges, strengthen your relationships, heal from stress and trauma, and build the life you deserve.
+With the right support, you can get through the tough times together with your partner, strengthen your relationship, and build the life you deserve.